michaelyeroc/GMG/GMG_Collab_Java/README.md

 ### 2D Gaming Development

-Current library that will be used is Mini2Dx.
+Current library that will be using is Mini2Dx.
 You can download the latest Mini2Dx project generator from https://mini2dx.org/.